honglu2875/hironaka-experiments/small-net-scaling-up/README.md

 ```
 and I scaled up gradually to 10 layers.
 For each network architecture I tried 3 different batch sizes: 256, 1024, 8192.

+**Warning**: Every set-up was only run once due to resources restrictions.
+Models may be sensitive to random seeds and conclusions need to be drawn with care across multiple set-ups.

 # 2 layer:
 Loss: